 The court can award sole or shared custody to either or both parents.
 A parent does not need physical custody in order to share legal custody.

-A parent who has custody of a child is sometimes called a “custodial” parent.
+A parent with custody of a child is sometimes called a “custodial” parent.
 A parent who does not have custody of a child is a “non-custodial” parent.

-To help you better understand child custody laws in Nevada, our Las Vegas family law attorneys discuss, below:
+To help you better understand child custody laws in Nevada, our Las Vegas family law attorneys discuss:

 - 1. What is physical custody of a child?